base-org/web/apps/base-docs/tutorials/docs/2_data-indexers-subquery.md

 }
 ```

-The above code indicates that you will be running a `handleNftClaim` mapping function whenever there is a `TokensClaimed` event being logged on any transaction from the [Bridge to Base NFT contract](https://basescan.org/token/0xEa2a41c02fA86A4901826615F9796e603C6a4491).
+The above code indicates that you will be running a `handleNftClaim` mapping function whenever there is a `TokensClaimed` event being logged on any transaction from the [Bridge to Base NFT contract][1].

 ### Update Your GraphQL Schema File

 The `schema.graphql` file determines the shape of your data from SubQuery due to the mechanism of the GraphQL query language.
 Hence, updating the GraphQL Schema file is the perfect place to start.
 It allows you to define your end goal right at the start.

 Remove all existing entities and update the `schema.graphql` file as follows.
-Here you can see we are indexing block information such as the id, blockHeight, claimer and claim receiver along with an aggregation of the total quantity of NFTs claimed per day.
+Here you can see you are indexing block information such as the id, blockHeight, claimer and claim receiver along with an aggregation of the total quantity of NFTs claimed per day.

 ```graphql
 type Claim @entity {